Djenh/laravelapp-to-vercel/README.md

 Create an online database to host your data.
 * Go to [https://www.freesqldatabase.com](https://www.freesqldatabase.com)
 * Or go to [https://supabase.com](https://supabase.com)
-* Or anyone database hosting service
+* Or any database hosting service

 ### **Step 12**